Aberdeenshire Instrumental Music Service

 We are committed to working together with schools and communities to secure continuous improvement in outcomes for children and young people and to have better, integrated working arrangements within Education and Children's Services in pursuit of improved outcomes for children and young people.

+Our ambition is to offer the best opportunities for as many people as possible to benefit from our Service.
 We aim to provide and maintain an efficient and modern service which maximises digital technology and new ways of working

 The Instrumental Music Service operates in all 17 Community School Networks across Aberdeenshire, providing group and individual lessons.